-From the high mountains of the Andes, Rolando brings seven years of practice in visual design and front-end development to the Catchafire team.
+From the high mountains of the Andes, Rolando brings seven years of practice in design and development to the Catchafire team.
 He started his career formally at the age of 14 and has worked for the iStore, the Peruvian Scientific Network, and Parachutes.
 When he isn't Catchafiring, he enjoys singing, hanging out with friends, taking long walks and biking.

 After 20 years working at for-profit internet media companies, Joe decided to change gears and use his skills to improve people's lives.
 It was a "Back to the Future" moment, since two decades earlier Joe spent two-and-a-half years in the peace corps teaching science and math in Africa.
 When not coding for Catchafire or coding pro bono, Joe enjoys amateur astronomy, which is just a grown up way of saying he's a giddy kid dreaming about the stars.

 With more than six years of experience in software development, Jose is our committed and enthusiastic Software Engineer from Peru.
 He also works as a teacher in the Department of Computer Science at a Peruvian University.
 He has worked in several projects involving very large databases and high performance web applications.
 Interested in world history and sociology (and also in Pokémon and Dragon Ball), he likes to work for social causes trying to satisfy his compromise to make the world a better place.